apollographql/apollo-server/docs/source/api/apollo-server.md

    'sendReport()' on other signals if you'd like.
 Note that 'sendReport()' does not run synchronously so it cannot work usefully in an 'exit' handler.

-*  `sendErrorTraces`: boolean
+*  `maskErrorDetails`: boolean

-   To remove errors from traces, set this to false.
-Defaults to true
+   Set to true to remove error details from the traces sent to Apollo's servers.
+Defaults to false.